TM-ARUN/Samples/README.md

 # Samples
-This is the sample python codes
+This is the sample python codes.
 Author - Arun